-The cooler climate and lower population of Tasmania means that the cities are virtually free of the petrochemical smog experienced in the mainland cities and gaseous pollutants like ozone, sulphur dioxide and oxides of nitrogen are close to background levels.
+The cooler climate and lower population of Tasmania means that the cities are virtually free of the petrochemical smog experienced in the mainland cities and gaseous pollutants like ozone, sulfur dioxide and oxides of nitrogen are close to background levels.

 Instead the major source of air pollution in Tasmania’s cities is fine airborne particles (particularly winter wood smoke from domestic wood heaters).